I climbed over the shoulder-height fence into the private property, only to be stared at by… cows.

 I told myself to keep on going, and ate a few cookies and continued.

 It took me 3 hours to reach the blue lagoon at the base of the summit.
-Seeing the lagoon was the most euphoric feeling for someone who missed the chance twice before.
+Seeing the Laguna Cerro Castillo was the most euphoric feeling for someone who missed the chance twice before.

 Third time’s truly a charm.

 There I stood, staring at Cerro Castillo in all its majesty – jagged snow-capped tooth turrets almost symmetrical like a castle.